UK merger control – the CMA’s evolving approach

 • how businesses can engage with the CMA

-There will also be an opportunity to network with and feedback informally to senior CMA staff.
+There will also be an opportunity to network with, and feed back informally to senior CMA staff.

-In partnership with techUK and Startup Coalition.
+We're holding this event in partnership with techUK and Startup Coalition.

 Who should attend